Create Reports and Dashboards

 Suggestions: Status of Open Suggestions.

-- For Folder, select Select Folder and select Public Reports so that everyone can access it.
+- For Folder, click Select Folder and select Public Reports so that everyone can access it.
+Then click Select Folder again.
 (If you don’t want this report to be accessible to everyone, create a folder and give different people different levels of access to it.)

 It’s often a good idea to give users a visual way to understand the data in your report.
 Tabular reports don’t include charts, so let’s copy the report and make a Summary report.
 Then, you can add a chart.